scalabli/yadig/docs/quickstart.rst

 that won't do and the code has to continue working.

 You may still want to log that something fishy happened.
 This is where loggers come in handy.
-As of Flask 0.3 a logger is preconfigured for you to use.
+As of Citus 0.3 a logger is preconfigured for you to use.

 Here are some example log calls::